Kotti/kotti_boxes/README.rst

 * add permissions and security in general, you can delegate the box management using the standard sharing view

-* you can add more than one custom view to your box instances and let the box manager choose the
+* you can add more than one custom view to your box instances

 Disadvantages: